straut12/sj4u-gh/_pages/ref/coding/python.md

  ```$ which python3.7 ``` (will give you the path to python 3.7 binary/executable)

 Advice on stackexchange..
-Never use "sudo" with pip install
+Do not use "sudo" with pip install
 ie do not use ```sudo pip install package```
 Instead run pip as a module with the -m using the specific python version you want
 ```(venv) python3.7 -m pip install package```